ventralnet/v-hide/README.md

 # v-hide

 ## Overview
-v-hide is a Vue.js 2 directive that allows for conditional rendering maintaining rendered layout space in the DOM.
+v-hide is a Vue.js 2 and 3 directive that allows for conditional rendering maintaining rendered layout space in the DOM.
 Simply put... v-hide will add `visibility: hidden;` or `visibility: visible` styles based on a boolean vue expression

 Live Demo [V-Hide Demo](https://polite-bonbon-abd119.netlify.app/)